logo

 There are currently hooks available for:

-The APIs of all hooks are documented on this page (see sidebar).
-They should be pretty straight forward, but feel free to add an issue on GitHub if you have any ideas for improvement.
+All hooks are documented on this page (see sidebar).
+They should be pretty straight forward to use, but feel free to add an issue on GitHub if you have any ideas for improvement.

 Package size / Treeshaking